 There are tons of ways to prepare asparagus.
 You can grill it with savory spices like salt and paprika, drizzled with olive oil.
 You can combine it with creamy pasta, topped with a squeeze of lemon juice.
 Or, you can add blanched asparagus to your next vibrant garden salad.

 Are you looking for a standalone snack instead?
 Grab your baking sheet and roast asparagus in the oven.
 Top with shredded cheese and eat up.
 So many cooking methods and so many options!

-There are several ways consuming these strong green stalks can benefit your pregnancy!
+Consuming these strong green stalks can benefit your pregnancy in so many ways!
 Read on to find out why asparagus is so good for moms-to-be!